danieltomasz/danieltomasz.github.io/content/posts/2026/2025-03-07-beeminder-github-integration.md

 ## A small note

-This counts commits in the push payload, not some mystical global GitHub essence.
+This counts commits in the push payload.
 For normal use that is fine.
 If you work across several repositories, this gives you one combined Beeminder graph without depending on the old GitHub integration.

 If you only want to count pushes on `main`, change this: